Sfeer | soundboard

 Embrace minimalism

-Minimalistic music with only a few notes works well during a tabletop roleplaying game.
-Long stretched notes can serve to fill up the silence and invoke a mood.
+Minimalistic music works well during a tabletop roleplaying game.
+Long stretched notes and ambient sounds can serve to fill up the silence and invoke a mood.

 2